ioncakephper/grunt-insert-file-tag/README.md

 # grunt-insert-file-tag

-> The best Grunt plugin ever.
+> Grunt plugin to insert file contents into tagged locations in source files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`